Choose a language:

 Headline: Tax rounds one million login in on the annual statement

 While the tax sites like the IRS crash across the world at tax time, Denmark’s skat.dk (“skat” means “tax”) consistently remains online.
-When it faces high demand, citizens are placed in a virtual queue before they’re throttled to the website in a first-come first-served order.
+When it faces high demand, citizens are placed in a virtual waiting room before they’re throttled to the website in a first-come first-served order.

 Discover 6 research-backed steps to citizen-centric service delivery